HashimSaqib/neo-ledger-deploy/README.md

 6. Restart the backend service with the new changes
 7. Start the Minion worker service again

-Make sure to check the logs after updating to ensure everything is working correctly:
+It is required to kill the hypnotoad process and restart it for DB migration/updates to run Make sure to check the logs after updating to ensure everything is working correctly:

 ```bash